 The Early Years Foundation Stage, which is statutory in all schools, is the first part of the National Curriculum focusing on the distinct needs of children aged from birth to the end of the Reception year in primary school.

 The philosophy underpinning the Early Years Foundation Stage is that play is vital.

 The environment created at Little Crackers enables children to play and learn whilst having fun with adults who understand and care about them.

 The Early Years Foundation Stage is organised into seven broad areas of learning:

-Our children also benefit from trying new activities at an early age including music, PE and French lessons, all taught by specialist teachers.
+Our children also benefit from trying new activities at an early age including Music, Drama, PE and Games, Forest School and French lessons, all taught by specialist teachers.

 Key workers and assessment of children's progress

 All of the staff work with all of the children but each child will have a key worker who will get to know them particularly well, monitor their progress and feed back regularly to you.